lmos-ai/lmos-talk/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: /images/intro.png
 # some information about your slides (markdown enabled)
-title: The evolution of LMOS
+title: An introduction to LMOS
 info: |
-  The evolution of LMOS
+  An introduction to LMOS
 # apply unocss classes to the current slide
 class: text-center
 # https://sli.dev/features/drawing